Skip to main content

 ProjectsRight sidebar on the overview tab

 Each entity manages its own stakeholder list independently.
-Adding someone as a stakeholder on a project does not automatically add them to the project’s initiatives.
+Adding someone as a stakeholder on a project does not automatically add them to the project’s deliverables.

 Notifications